Response Type Settings and Alert Generation

 • Kill – ZeroLock will terminate the process and any child processes associated with the malware.

-Note: In the following section, depending on your screen resolution, you may only see a Kill and Remediate button and a single ACTIONS button.
-The ACTIONS button is a drop-down menu with the options Kill (without remediating) or Release.
+Note: In the following section, depending on your screen resolution, you may only see a single ACTIONS button.
+The ACTIONS button is a drop-down menu with two options: Kill (without remediating) or Release.

 DO NOTHING

-The status is DETECTED and only the ACTIONS button is visible.
+The status is DETECTED with only the KILL and RELEASE buttons visible.

-Selecting the ACTIONS button presents the options Kill or Release.
 Kill will stop the processes associated with the malware.
-Release is selected if the alert is determined not to be malicious or is a false positive and allows the associated processes to continue executing.
-No further alerts will be generated for this process.
+Release allows associated processes to continue executing if the alert is deemed not malicious or a false positive.
+Additional alerts will not be generated for this process.

 Clicking the REMEDIATE button results in the remediation of all impacted files and changes the alert status to REMEDIATED.